hc-tcg/hc-tcg/docs/cards.md

 1. Your card must be added to the `index.ts` file in the folder you placed it in.
 Place the card dictionary in the large array in this file.

 Now when you open the game, your card will show up!
-Albiet, without a image.
+Albeit, without a image.

 ### Setting An Image For Your Card